 Matthew Adams began his violin studies at the age of five, in Cincinnati OH.
 In Cincinnati, Matthew studied with Jacquie Fennell and later with CSO Principal 2nd Gabriel Pegis.
-Most recently he completed a bachelor’s degree in violin performance at the University of Michigan, studying under Professor Aaron Berofsky.
+Matthew currently studies at the University of Michigan’s School of Music, Theatre, and Dance with Professor Aaron Berofsky.
+He finished his undergraduate studies in 2022, graduating with High Honors.
+Matthew is currently pursuing a Master's Degree in Violin Performance at SMTD, under Professor Berofsky’s tutelage.

 Matthew’s orchestral experience includes being appointed co-concertmaster of the Cincinnati Symphony Youth Orchestra in 2017.
 At the University of Michigan, he was appointed Principal 2nd of the University Symphony Orchestra during his senior year.